-Available for: Jira Cloud and Jira Server (LDAP-protected too)
+Available for: Jira Cloud, Server and Datacenter (LDAP-protected too)

-Set up by: Miro Team Admin/Jira System Admin with Project administrative permissions.
+Set up by: Miro Team Admin/Jira System Admin with Project administrative permissions (in browser version only).

 ⚠️ If any technical issues arise please refer to our article about Possible Atlassian Issues and How to Resolve them.